 Looking for How to Make Fig-Strawberry Jam - Easily!
 With Step-by-step Photos, Recipe, Directions, Ingredients and Costs in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

-I've got some other pages for specific types of jam, too: See this page for Fig Jam, this page for Blueberry Jam directions and this page for how to make apricot, peach, plum or nectarine jam.
+I've got some other pages for specific types of jam, too: See this page for Fig Jam, Or this page for FROG jam, this page for Blueberry Jam directions and this page for how to make apricot, peach, plum or nectarine jam.

 For more information about figs and strawberries, see Fig Picking Tips, Strawberry Picking Tips and Miscellaneous strawberry facts.
 Also, see this page for directions about how to can figs and this page for strawberry and other berry jams!

 Yield about 10 eight-ounce jars

 It's fun to go pick your own and you can obviously get better quality ones!